 Providing financial assistance to students facing emergencies

 For students who are struggling to make ends meet, a setback such as an unexpected car repair or medical bill may represent a major financial crisis, sometimes causing students to withdraw from college.
-To keep students on track to earn their degrees, Mount Mary University has established an emergency aid fund through an $84,000 Dash Emergency Grant from Great Lakes Higher Education Corporation & Affiliates.
+To keep students on track to earn their degrees, Mount Mary University has established an emergency aid fund through an $84,000 Dash Emergency Grant from Ascendium Education Group.
 By quickly removing financial distractions, students can refocus on their studies and continue toward graduation.